ChenAo-Phys/hugo-academic/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
 Ao Chen is a master student in ETH Zurich studying the application of the artificial neural network in quantum many-body systems.
 His work focuses on solving the ground state of quantum many-body problem using the neural network quantum state (NQS).
 He is also interested in the related fields including the quantum dynamics and quantum state tomography based on various computational methods.
+[ETH Zurich]{{< ref "https://ethz.ch/en.html" >}}